ManiSkill3: GPU Parallelized Robotics Simulation and Rendering for Generalizable Embodied AI: Core Features of ManiSkill3

 A core reason behind the flexibility of the ManiSkill3 system to support so many different distinct task categories is the clean and simple API for task-building.
-The simple API also enables users to easily build and customize their own robotics tasks.
+The simple API also enables users to easily build and customize their own robotics tasks without having to worry about complex GPU memory management details or desigining robot controllers.
+In addition to the API design \href{https://maniskill.readthedocs.io/en/latest/user_guide/tutorials/custom_tasks/intro.html}{extensive tutorials are provided for customizing tasks}.
+We describe two general features provided by ManiSkill3 below: